The Storm (American band): 1991–1992: The Storm and Smith's departure

 The Storm's first album, The Storm, produced by Beau Hill, was released in 1991 by Interscope.
-It reached #133 on the Billboard album chart, with two mainstream rock radio hits with the #6 "I’ve Got a Lot to Learn About Love" (which also reached #26 on the Billboard Hot 100) and the #22 "Show Me the Way".
+It reached No. 133 on the Billboard album chart, with two mainstream rock radio hits with the No. 6 "I’ve Got a Lot to Learn About Love" (which also reached No. 26 on the Billboard Hot 100) and the No. 22 "Show Me the Way".
 Smith left the band in late 1991 and was replaced by Ron Wikso, who left Cher's band to become a full member of the Storm in early 1992.

 In March 1992, the band embarked upon a US tour supporting Bryan Adams in arenas.
 That was followed with a tour supporting Peter Frampton and additional dates with Eddie Money, Tom Cochrane and others, in addition to several headlining dates.